Lit0r/pusheen-push/README.md

 #Support

-pusheen-push should work with mercurial or git, running on either mac or linux.
+This should work with mercurial or git, running on either mac or linux.

 #Setup